10 Ways to Make Your Job More Tolerable

 Make a wish list of items you want to buy and treat yo’ self every month (or whenever that paycheck gets deposited into your bank account).
 This doesn’t necessarily mean you have to splurge on expensive purchases; it can simply be things or experiences that you love.
 For example, setting a spa date with a friend at the end of every month is the perfect treat yo’ self moment.
-Having a wish list gives you something to look forward, which gives you motivation to power through the work week.
+Having a wish list gives you something to look forward to, which gives you the motivation to power through the workweek.

 8. Set Career Goals